 2) “Never go to bed angry, stay up and fight!”, because eventually one of you will get tired and conceed, then you can go to bed and make up!

-Marriage Advice from Roy Martin (married 50 years)
+from Roy Martin (married 50 years)

 Speaking from a man’s viewpoint, this is the advice I offer.
 Stop living your marriage based on your feelings.
 When I got married the preacher didn’t say, “Do you promise to love Betty as long as you feel like it?”
 He said, “Do you promise to love Betty as long as you live?”
 Which implies, “Whether you feel like it or not”.
 When I came into a full understanding of my marriage vows, my marriage went to a higher level.
 I deciding to honor my vows by always thinking of my wife as my bride.
 I even addressed her as “My Bride”.
 She liked it.
 My bride passed away shortly after our 50th Anniversary.
 I wrote on her gravestone these words: The bride of Roy Martin for 50 years.
 So, there it is, etched in stone, for all posterity to see.
 A monument to the power of an honored vow.

-Three Rules for Marriage from Juli Settlemire (married 19 years)
+From Juli Settlemire (married 19 years)

 It was truly a case of “blind date & love at first sight.”
 I will say that we are VERY opposite (he’s a scientist, I’m an actor) but we have three rules that make it work: